GSA/fedramp-gov/_posts/2024-06-27-release-of-et-framework.md

   <tr>
     <td>Shift from quantitative benchmark to qualitative model card</td>
     <td>Model cards are a standardized way for providers to provide intended use information as well as relevant benchmarks.

-AI performance is rapidly increasing.
-Additionally, the previously proposed benchmarks may not be relevant to agencies' diverse mission needs over time.
+ <p>AI performance is rapidly increasing.
+Additionally, the previously proposed benchmarks may not be relevant to agencies' diverse mission needs over time.</p>
 </td>
   </tr>
   </tbody>